Premik/blender_rhubarb_lipsync_ng/dev.md

 * In prefs, when executable doesn't exist make the control red
 * Integrate with: https://mecabricks.com/en/shop/product/6
 * Bring some of the old baking method back with fixed lengths
+* Placing sound-strip for the first time to sequencer, place the seq. start to the curent frame of the timeline?

 ### Low
 * Create aur package